-2. What is rule-following?
-What are the differences between rule-following and practicing the truth?
+2. What rule-following is and what the differences are between rule-following and practicing the truth

 Relevant Words of God: